YuSoeun/2021-1_OSS_FinalProject/README.md

 <h2>What does this project do?</h2>

-This project made version 1 of an app called 'the helper', and it made it possible to write down and delete functions that were thought of when designing the app.
+This project is the version 1 of an app called 'the helper', and it made it possible to write down and delete functions that were thought of when designing the app.

 <h2>Why is this project useful?</h2>